Castle & Family

 C.H.
 Williams – current

-Whilst it was officially passed to him in 2019, Charles Henry Williams has been continuing the transformation of Castle, The Estate and gardens for many years since his father’s illness.
+Whilst it was officially passed to him in 2019, Charles Henry Williams has been continuing the transformation of the Castle, The Estate and gardens for many years since his father’s illness.
 Charles trained as a merchant banker before returning to Cornwall to run Caerhays Castle Gardens and Burncoose Nurseries.

 He contributes daily to the Garden Diary.